 Affinity by Louise Zass-Bangham - Twig and Linen

 This pattern was included in Louise's book Knit Play Colour.
 I wrote a blog post about the book back when it was released, you can read it HERE.
 One skein of each colour required and I used beads in this project.
-The ebook is only available on Ravelry.
+The ebook available to download on LoveCrafts

 So, I hope that's been helpful and inspiring!
 If you have any projects that you'd like to see featured here please send your high-res photos and info to us at the email address at the top. 😍